Living Well With a Serious Illness is many things: the story of how the Kanarek family navigated

 What is Palliative Care?

-This website is a resource for patients and families facing a serious illness or injury – cancer, heart disease, lung disease, kidney disease, complications from Type 2 diabetes, stroke, spinal cord injury, traumatic brain injury, or partial or full loss of limbs, as well as the medical needs we face as we age.
+This website is a resource for patients and families facing a serious illness or injury – cancer, heart disease, lung disease, kidney disease, complications from Type 2 diabetes, stroke, spinal cord injury, traumatic brain injury, or loss of limbs, as well as the medical needs we face as we age.
 When we’re ill, quality of life is more important than ever.
 Palliative care recognizes that and is why its focus is intended to keep you living well, even when you’re not.